mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 #### 0:00

-I would like to consider again what I said yesterday, because these are important things, and also a little difficult to understand...
+I would like to consider again what I [talked about] yesterday, because these are important things, and also a little difficult to understand...
 So I would like to consider it once more with you.
 The point is, what is the mirror that the essence of human existence is reflected in?

 What is a mirror?
 I mentioned yesterday: if you look at your life, there are many kinds of mirrors which are called *culture*.
-But if you want to practice spiritual life, I think we should know what the spiritual mirror is like.
+But if you want to practice spiritual life, I think we should know what the *spiritual* mirror is like.
 Even though you don’t have experience of this kind of mirror, as best as we can we try to *approach* to that mirror.
 What is it like?
 What [is its] structure?
 How is it working with us?
 So as best as we can, we try to approach to it.

 That’s why I [told you] you yesterday [about] *Kokyo*, “Ancient Mirror,” [written] by Dōgen.
 There were three points [which] I mentioned.